 Edison Electric Institute (EEI) is the association of United States shareholder-owned electric companies, international affiliates, and industry associates worldwide.
 Our U.S. members serve 97 percent of the ultimate customers in the shareholder owned segment of the industry, and 71 percent of all electric utility ultimate customers in the nation.
 They generate almost 60 percent of the electricity produced by U.S. electric generators.
 Organized in 1933, EEI works closely with all of its members, representing their interests and advocating equitable policies in legislative and regulatory arenas.
 In its leadership role, EEI provides advocacy, authoritative analysis, and critical industry data to its members, Congress, government agencies, the financial community and other opinion-leader audiences.
 EEI provides forums for member company representatives to discuss issues and strategies to advance the industry and to ensure a competitive position in a changing marketplace.

-APPA is the national service organization for the nation's more than 2,000 community- and state-owned electric utilities serving 45 million people.
+APPA is the US national service organization for the nation's more than 2,000 community- and state-owned electric utilities serving 45 million people.

-The Utilities Telecom Council (UTC) is the telecommunications and information technology trade association for electric and gas utilities, water companies, gas pipelines and other critical infrastructure companies.
+The Utilities Telecom Council (UTC) is the telecommunications and information technology trade association for the US electric and gas utilities, water companies, gas pipelines and other critical infrastructure companies.
 Founded in 1948, UTC is now an international federation of direct business members and affiliated trade associations representing more than 10,000 organizations.
 Working together with its technology partners, UTC's ongoing mission is to create a favorable business, regulatory and technical environment in which its members and stakeholders will succeed.